 Thousands of police were on duty for the vote, amid fears of intimidation from drug gangs.

-Mexicans were also electing a new congress and some state governors.'New face'
+Mexicans were also electing a new congress and some state governors.

 Celebrations at the headquarters of the PRI (Institutional Revolutionary Party) started after the polls closed.